neo4j-graphacademy/llm-chatbot-python/README.md

 - find all substances measured at a certain sampling site (identified by country, water body, or coordinate range)
 - identify the most frequent drivers in regions (countries, water bodies, Europe)
 - extract summarized risk for regions or species

+Upcoming skills are

+- plot requested information on a map of the selected region
+- provide subgraphs of graph database results, ready to be used in Cytoscape or else

 ## Running the application